jup-ag/space-station/docs/102-trigger-api/3-cancel-order.md

 :::

 :::tip
+Orders are batched in groups of 5, if you have 6 orders to cancel, you will receive 2 transactions.

 Do note that you will receive a list of transactions, so you will need to access each transaction in it to sign and send individually.

 If using `/execute` endpoint, you should pass in the same `requestId` for the different transactions.